-Barracuda Biking Guides
+Barracuda Biking Death Road Guides

 But the other aspect we really liked about Barracuda Biking was our guides.
-For such a crazy experience like mountain biking Death Road, you need to have a balance of safe but fun.
+For such a crazy experience like mountain biking Death Road, you need to have a balance of safety and fun.
 That can often be a tough balance to juggle.
 In other adventures around the world, we’ve had some really fun guides who ultimately led us into dangerous predicaments.
 Meanwhile, we’ve had some strict and overly safe guides who took any joy away from the experience.
 But we thought that Barracuda’s guides on Death Road struck the perfect balance between fun and safe.

-Barracuda Biking Price and Costs
+Barracuda Biking Death Road Price and Costs

 There is an additional fee of 50 Bolivianos (~$7) that you must pay to access Death Road on the day of your trip.
 Other expenses you may encounter on Death Road is any additional drinks or snacks, tips for the guides, and beers at the end of the day.
 You can check for up-to-date Barracuda Biking prices and book by going directly to their website.

-Death Road Tips & How To Survive
+Death Road Tips +